Beleaguered nursing homes prepare for monumental task of vaccinating residents and staff

 But having national pharmacy chains manage the vaccinations could work more efficiently than the flu shot procedure, said Eric Carlson, a lawyer with Justice in Aging, a national organization that advocates for nursing home reform.

 “They’ll handle the distribution, billing, documentation, all the rest,” he said.
-“There are some issues regarding consent, and the ability to obtain consent.
+“There are some issues regarding consent and the ability to obtain consent.
 It can’t be imposed upon people.
 They need to choose it.”

 Nonetheless, he is hopeful that when residents realize that taking the vaccine could allow them to see their families for the first time in nine months, they may be eager to do so.